resurtm/roguelike/README.md

 - Arch Linux
 - EndeavourOS
 - Ubuntu LTS
-- MacOS 14.7.1
+- MacOS (14.7.1, 15.3)

-It doesn't work in WSL and WSLg at the moment.
+It doesn't work in WSL and with WSLg at the moment.
 However, it might work with native MS Windows 11+.

 ## Roadmap & Future Plans